 - You should always store your battery at 3.8V per cell (40% to 50% charge).
 This is why whenever you receive a battery, it will only be half charged.
 If you are flying on a regular basis (every few days) then this is less important as it will not have any noticeable effect if left fully charged for a few days, but if storing for a week or more you should ensure it is at around 50% charge.

 - Always store your batteries in a fireproof location.
 You can always use a Lipo Safe back which is made from fire resistant material.

 - Ensure the batteries are stored at room temperature.

-A High quality Lipo batteries are not cheap,you should take care of your lipo battery; if you need to buy High quality lipo batteries for your drone, I recommend you can choose Gens Ace & Tattu lipo battery.
-And there are Christmas Deals, you will get more discount.
+A High quality Lipo batteries are not cheap,you should take good care of your lipo battery; if you need to buy High quality lipo batteries for your drone, I recommend you can choose Gens Ace & Tattu lipo battery.